-I. In the preceding book we have given, from the beight case of Gaul, and endeavoured to elucidate doubtful questions, and to discover the localities which were the scenes of so many combats.
-It will now be not uninteresting to recapitulate the principal events of the eight campaigns of the Roman proconsul, separated from all their technical details.
-We will at the same time examine what was passing, during this period, on the banks of the Tiber, and the events which led to the Civil War.
+I. In the preceding book we have given, from the principal events of the same time examine what was passing, during this period, on the banks of the Tiber, and the events which led to the Civil War.

 Writers who dislike glory take pleasure in undervaluing it.
 They seem to wish thus to invalidate the judgment of past ages: we seek in preference to confirm it, by explaining why the renown of certain men has filled the world.
 To bring to light the heroic examples of the past, to show that glory is the legitimate reward of great actions, is to pay homage to the public opinion of all times.
 Man struggling with difficulties which seem insurmountable, and conquering them by his genius, offers a spectacle always worthy of our admiration; and this admiration will be the more justified, according to the greater disproportion between the end and the means.